byronwall/react-ts-viewer/src/webview/Treemap/layout2.md

   - Containers: These are nodes that have children
   - Leafs: These are nodes that have no children
 - Containers have a header and are filled with other nodes
+  - Determine the size of containers based on the nodes
+  - This can be approximated by looking at the `value` for the group which is the sum of the values of the children - each leaf node has a value of 1
 - Leafs represent final pieces of code with no children - they render as a rect with text
 - Node render is controlled by several settings:
   - We want a node to render as 80x wide by 40px high as a minimum.
 If the text is shorter than that, it can be less, but aim for that size.